Golf Course Review of Woburn Golf Club (Marquess, Duke's & Duchess')

 My second helping came that same evening when I enjoyed an evening stroll around the Duchess’ course instead of what would likely have been time spent sitting in rush hour traffic on the northbound M1 for the journey home.
 Again I wasn’t disappointed.

-Both courses, set in a stunning location, are cut from the same high quality piece of cloth but each also has its own individuality and character.
-Many of the holes have a similar feel to them but collectively they work well together and this creates a consistent feel to both rounds.
+All three courses, set in a stunning forest location, are cut from the same high quality piece of cloth but each also has its own individuality and character, albeit only slight.
+Many of the holes have a similar feel to them but collectively they work well together and this creates a consistent feel across the board.

-Immaculately conditioned and carved through beautiful wooded areas there is also the natural challenges of heather, bracken and gorse that add to the charm of both courses and magnify the need to find the fairways with your drives at most holes.
+Immaculately conditioned and carved through beautiful wooded areas there is also the natural challenges of heather, bracken and gorse that add to the charm of all the courses and magnify the need to find the fairways with your drives.

 I must admit that by the time I had played the tenth (after commencing at the sixth thanks to a shotgun start) I was wondering what all the fuss was about.
 Holes six and nine are sound par three’s, played in opposite directions over a deep valley, but don’t compare to the other short holes on the course and whilst there is nothing wrong with the seventh, eighth and tenth – all strong 400+ yard par fours – these weren’t quite up to the admittedly very high quality I was expecting.